Categories

 On 30 September 2020, the Constitutional Court dismissed the application as inadmissible because it considered that the plaintiffs were not covered by the challenged legislation, which does not apply to rail transport, but only to air transport.

 One of the applicants, who suffers from multiple sclerosis and Uhthoff’s syndrome, took this case to the European Court of Human Rights.
 He alleges a violation of his rights under, among others, Article 8 ECHR.
-The case, known as Mex M. v.
-Austria, it was filed on 25 March 2021 and has not yet been communicated.
+The case, Müllner v.
+Austria, was filed at the ECtHR on 25 March 2021.

 Date of decision: